rkyv/rkyv/book_src/unsized-types.md

 [Sized](https://doc.rust-lang.org/std/marker/trait.Sized.html) trait.

 Pointers are composed of two pieces: a data address and some metadata.
-The data address is what most people think of when they think about pointers; it's the location of the pointed data.
-The metadata for a pointer is some extra data that is needed to work safely with the data at the pointed location.
+The data address is what most people think of when they think about pointers; it's the location of the pointed-to data.
+The metadata for a pointer is extra data that's needed to work safely with the data at the pointed-to location.
 It can be almost anything, or nothing at all for `Sized` types.
-Pointers with no extra metadata are sometimes called "thin" pointers, and pointers _with_ metadata are sometimes called "wide" or "fat" pointers.
+Pointers with no extra metadata are sometimes called "narrow" pointers, and pointers _with_ metadata are sometimes called "wide" pointers.

 > rkyv uses the [`ptr_meta`](https://docs.rs/ptr_meta) crate to perform these conversions safely.
 In
 > the future, these may be incorporated as